 - g.
 Do not place a ladder in front of a door unless it is locked, barricaded, or guarded by another employee. - h.
-Always engage snap spreaders on stepladders.
-Face ladder when climbing up or down; use both hands.
-Use hand line to lift or lower loads. - Portable metal ladders must not be used for electrical work i. or around electric lines. - k.
+Always engage snap spreaders on stepladders. - Face ladder when climbing up or down; use both hands. - i.
+Portable metal ladders must not be used for electrical work or around electric lines. - k.
 Never work off of the top two steps of a ladder. - I. Inspect all ladders daily or before use.